elisa-amaral/Responsive-One-Page-Website-Template-built-with-HTML-and-CSS/README.md

 # Responsive One-Page Website Template built with HTML and CSS

 This project is a detailed responsive one-page website template.
 The project was entirely coded in HTML and CSS, no front-end frameworks were used.
 The purpose of the project was to structure a one-page website that contained HTML/CSS elements that are useful for one-page applications, such as grids, flexboxes, tables and forms.
-All the links in the top navbar anchor to different sections of the same page.
+All the links in the top navbar anchor to different sections of the page.

 ## Project Link